arielt/cpp_hello_world/objective.md

 ## C++ Hello World
 <br>
 This is an example of assignment that can be created for the candidate.
-You are going to experience, what does it feel to deal with the real task on a real engine while the time is limited.
+You are going to experience, what does it feel to deal with the real task on a real engine when the time is limited.

 <br>
 Print out: